MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-remote-network-device-links.md

 1. Select the device link from the **Links** column to access the device link details page.

-1. Select the **Delete** icon for the device link you need to delete.
+1. Select **Delete** for the device link you want to delete.
 A confirmation dialog appears.
 Select **Delete** to confirm the deletion.

     ![Screenshot of the delete icon for remote network device links.](media/how-to-manage-remote-network-device-links/delete-device-link.png)